AlexOberhofer/SDL2-GNUBoy/README.md

 # Status

-Version 1.2.1 has been released.
+Version 1.2.2 is in development.
 See the master branch for bleeding edge SDL2-GNUBoy.

 ## Whats been done

 (At this point - this is only a subset of what actually has been done here... but below is a sample)

-- Builds and Runs on Linux

-- Cross compiles on Linux into a Windows executable
+- Multiplatform builds

 - SDL2 input implementation